cfpb-sandbox/design-system/docs/components/info-unit-groups-link-blobs.md

           ![](/design-system/images/uploads/third_width_link_blob_style.png)
     variation_group_name: Standard link blobs
     variation_group_description: >-
-      There is like a component of heading/desriptive text/link.
-Right?
-Ok so link blobs are just groupings of this basic component.
-Half-width blobs are laid out in groups of two at breakpoints above 601 px.
-Third-widths are laid out in groups of three.
+      A link blob is a unit consisting of heading, short descriptive text, and call to action.
+In our CMS, we refer to "half-width" and "third-width" link blobs, and they refer to a grouping of either two or three blobs in a row at breakpoints above 601 px.

+      - Half-width link blobs are laid out in a row of two.
+Two blobs.

+      - Third-width link blobs are laid out in a row of three.
+Three blobs.
 usage: >-
   ### Behavior